crossplane/docs/content/v1.12/concepts/composition.md

    annotation.
 1. Use a `FromCompositeFieldPath` patch to patch from the 'intermediary' field you patched to in step 1 to a field on the destination composed resource.

+Note that the source and the target composed resource can be the same.

 [crd-docs]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/
 [raise an issue]: https://github.com/crossplane/crossplane/issues/new?assignees=&labels=enhancement&template=feature_request.md